Answers to Frequently Asked Questions about Blubrry Media Statistics.

 What is the difference between Total and Unique downloads?

-Answer: Totals are the Total number of times the file is downloaded.
+Answer: Total is the total number of times the file is downloaded or played.

-Unique is how many unique IP addresses downloaded the file.
-So if you downloaded it on your laptop, desktop and phone using the same internet connection, it would count as 3 Total downloads but only 1 unique download.
+Unique is how many unique IP addresses downloaded or played.
+If you download a podcast on your laptop, desktop and phone using the same Internet connection, statistics may report 3 total downloads but only 1 unique download.

 Totals take into consideration many factors to determine if downloads and plays should be counted.
 The example above may or may not actually result in 3 total downloads taking into consideration the source of the IP address.
 For example, a corporate office or university dorm network may be reported as multiple downloads/plays while in most cases IP addresses identified as a home residence may only report one download.